chriskward/numerical-methods/README.md

-A small collection of python functions focussing on a range of numerical optimisation problems.
+A small collection of python functions focusing on a range of numerical optimisation problems.
 Still a work in progress, more to follow.

 ***